Azure-Samples/copilot-sap-sales-order-verification/README.md

  ##  Scenario Overiew and steps for scenario 2
+ Be sure to read [this blog ](https://techcommunity.microsoft.com/t5/running-sap-applications-on-the/enhancing-copilot-studio-extensions-for-sap-by-using-adaptive/ba-p/4187096) on the Microsoft Tech Community for a more detailed description of this scenario.

 ### 1. Finidng Replacements.
 The salesperson asks the Copilot to help her look through all the materials in the SAP system to find the best replacement.